rawalraj022/Crowdfunding-platform-for-startups-and-artists/README.md

-# Crowdfunding website for startups and artists
+# Crowdfunding platform for startups and artists
-Crowdfunding website for startups and artists, [ Focus in nepal and india ]
+Crowdfunding platform for startups and artists, [ Focus in nepal and india ]